-In order to include the right perspectives and KPIs within the balanced scorecard the following approach can be used:
+In order to include the right perspectives and KPIs within the balanced scorecard, the following approach can be used:

-Define the objectives and perspectives for the balanced scorecard.
-The first step is to identify the strategic objectives of your IAF within the context of the overall organizational goals (and likely linked with your IA strategy document).
+1. Define the objectives and perspectives for the balanced scorecard.
+The first step is to identify the strategic objectives of your internal audit function within the context of the overall organizational goals (and likely linked with your IA strategy document).
 Once the strategic objectives are identified, define the perspectives for the balanced scorecard.
-Common perspectives for an IAF could be foundational, performance and strategic positioning.

-Within each perspective, determine the KPIs that will allow you to measure the achievement of your strategic objectives and assigned targets based on the desired level.
+Common perspectives for an internal audit function could be foundational, performance and strategic positioning.

-Further, it is important to assign ownership and accountability for each of the KPIs to individuals within your internal audit team, who will be responsible for monitoring and reporting on them.
+- 2. Within each perspective, determine the KPIs that will allow you to measure the achievement of your strategic objectives and assigned targets based on the desired level.
+Further, it is important to assign ownership and accountability for each of the KPIs to individuals within your internal audit team, who will be responsible for monitoring and reporting on them. - 3.
+Regularly monitor your KPIs to ensure that your internal audit function is meeting its strategic objectives.